jrandj/redhat/README.md

     * Due to manual modification, inconsistencies may arise between the above four authentication files.
 The *pwck* command is used to check for inconsistencies.

-    * The *vipw* and *vigr* commands are used to modify the *passwd* and *group* files respectively.
+    * The *vipw* and *vigr* commands are used to modify the *passwd* and *group* files, respectively.
 These commands disable write access to these files while the privileged user is making the modifications.

     * To create a user:
         ```shell